RamaniYash123/MLP_final_term_project/README.md

 experiments/feature_functions.R and experiments/feature_experiments.R are programs that do feature computations for all series. utils/error_calculator.R calculates 5 error metrics to assess projections.
 In addition to the dataset used in the original repository, we introduce a new data set of vehicle trips downloaded from https://zenodo.org/communities/forecasting?page=1&size=20.This set of for-hire vehicle (FHV) firms' journeys and vehicle numbers are captured by 329 daily time series in this dataset.
 The first source of the dataset was fivethirtyeight.com/github/uber-tlc-foil-response.
+Additionally, we implemented into practice the wrapper to do fixed horizon forecasting that was demonstrated in the paper to assess the seven local models, global pooled regression, and CatBoost models.
+The pipeline of model evaluation is connected, allowing for the execution of all local and global models using just two function calls.

+ To run please run all the cells given in a notebook.
+You can find notebook in experiments/MLP_final_project(1).ipynb this path.